 Help make each other feel good and appreciated when it comes to money.
 It’s not easy and you both deserve affirmations for the effort, intention and commitment you’re putting in to make it a more positive experience for both of you.
 When you make a choice as a couple to start communicating about money, you’re really choosing to work through and resolve the issues that activated your arguments in the first place.

-From here, keep communication open by continuing to schedule time to talk about money.
+From here, keep communication open with your spouse by continuing to schedule time to talk about money.
 Scheduling is key, because it isn’t a reaction to someone or something.
 Instead, it’s a commitment you’re both making to stay present with the finances.
 Maintaining a monthly budget together is a great way to keep each other accountable and engaged in the process.

 Proactively planning on how much you’ll save, what you need to cover your regular expenses, and allocating a certain amount of funds for undefined discretionary purchases helps to prevent any surprises on your credit card statement and anyone from being caught off guard.